 Holistic approach and framework for forests

-NOTES /WELCOMES the publication of the Communication of the Commission on the new EU Forest Strategy for 2030, and its increased ambition for the contribution of forests through their multifunctional role to the European Green Deal and to forest-related global goals and targets, including those of Agenda 2030.
-EMPHASIZE the fact / SHARES the view that the forests and the forest-based sector can play a key role in the EU’s transition to a green, sustainable, climate neutral and competitive circular bio-economy.
+NOTES /WELCOMES ACKNOWLEDGES the publication of the Communication of the Commission on the new EU Forest Strategy for 2030, and its increased ambition for the contribution of forests through their multifunctional role to the European Green Deal and to forest-related global goals and targets, including those of Agenda 2030.
+EMPHASIZES the fact / SHARES the view that the forests and the forest-based sector can play a key role in the EU’s transition to a green, sustainable, climate neutral and competitive circular bio-economy.

 RECALLS that a comprehensive framework for the sector is needed, taking into account all three dimensions of sustainability in a balanced and holistic way, HIGHLIGHTS the need for coherence between the different EU forest related policies, goals and instruments affecting forests related issues / [regarding the sustainable forest management at EU level] and the connection with the existing international processes.
 EXPRESSES CONCERN that the Strategy lacks a balanced vision on the different dimensions of sustainability.
 Regarding the implementation of the Strategy, HIGHLIGHTS the need to strengthen the socio-economic goals and to define the new introduced concepts in the EU Forest Strategy and to set clear steps for future cooperation of the Commission and the Member States.

 7a.
 STRESSES the important role of the forests in the EU in the fight against biodiversity loss and climate change, including through enhanced climate mitigation and adaptation measures.
-RECALLS the ongoing work on defining, mapping and protecting the remaining EU primary and old growth forests in the EU.
+RECALLS the ongoing work on defining, mapping and protecting the remaining EU primary and old growth forests in the EU which has to take into account the necessity of ensuring forest ecosystems resilience and should be based on a thorough socio-economic impact assessment.
 REGRETS that the aspects of desertification and of forests’ hydrological function are missing in the Strategy.

 WELCOMES the emphasis on the promotion importance of sustainably produced wood-based products, especially long lived ones, and at the same time RECALLS that resource efficient production and use of forest-based products, including long and short-lived ones, contribute to the climate and biodiversity goals, to the circular bio-economy, to a sustainable post-pandemic economic recovery and to rural development.
 In this regard, STRESSES the need to further promote sustainable production and consumption, investments and sustainability-oriented procurement policies along the whole value chain, especially with regard to enhancing resource efficiency and circular economy.
 [CALLS INTO QUESTION whether detailed regulation on the cascading principle ensures resource efficiency.]